raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 **Validation:**

-* All client identifiers must refer to clients native to this DS.
+* All client identifiers MUST refer to clients native to this DS.
-* All clients referred to by the identifiers must belong to the same user.
+* All clients referred to by the identifiers MUST belong to the same user.

 ## ReInitialize a group